Xinwei-Zhang-PKU/Pytorch-codes/README.md

 # Pytorch-codes
+In the field of deep learning, pytorch is one of the most frequently used frameworks.

+Also, like in numpy, researchers are required to do "tensor programming" in torch.

-Recording some of the pytorch codes I've learned
+This repo is used to record some of the torch codes I've met.